seba-1511/dist_blog/article.md

 ![](./figs/ps.png)

 However as discussed in @firecaffe, parameter servers tend to be slower and don't scale as well as tree-reduction architectures.
 By tree-reduction, I mean an infrastructure where collective operations are executed without a higher-level manager process.
 The message-passing interface (MPI) and its collective communication operations are typical examples.
 I particularly appreciate this setting given that it stays close to the math, and it enables a lot of engineering optimizations.
-For example, one could choose the reduction algorithm based on the network topology, include specialzed device-to-device communication routines, and even truly take advantage of fast interconnect hardware.
+For example, one could choose the reduction algorithm based on the network topology, include specialized device-to-device communication routines, and even truly take advantage of fast interconnect hardware.
 One caveat: I haven't (yet) come across a good asynchronous implementation based on tree-reductions.

 ### Layer Types
-The short story is that all layer types can be supported with a single implementation.
+In a nutshell, all layer types can be supported with a single implementation.
 After the forward pass, we can compute the gradients of our model and then allreduce them.
 In particular, nothing special needs to be done for recurrent networks, as long as we include gradients for **all** parameters of the model. (eg, the biases, $\gamma, \beta$ for batch normalization, ...) \newline

 Few aspects should impact the design of your distributed model.
 The main one is to (appropriately) consider convolutions.
-The parallelize particularly well given that they are quite compute heavy with respect to the number of parameters they contain.
-This is a desirable property of the newtork, since you want to limit the time spent in communication - that's simply overhead - as opposed to computation.
+They parallelize particularly well given that they are quite compute heavy with respect to the number of parameters they contain.
+This is a desirable property of the network, since you want to limit the time spent in communication - that's simply overhead - as opposed to computation.
 In addition to being particularly good with spatially-correlated data, convolutions achieve just that since they re-multiply feature maps all over the input.
-More details on how to the parallelization of convolutional (and fully-connected) layers is available in @weird-trick.
+More details on how to parallelize convolutional (and fully-connected) layers is available in @weird-trick.
 Another point to consider is using momentum-based optimizers with residuals and quantized weights.
 We will explore this trick in the next subsection.

 ### Tricks
 Over the years a few tricks were engineered in order to reduce the overhead induced by communicating and synchronizing updates.
 I am aware of the following short and non-exhaustive list.
 If you know more, please let me know !